BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 ## Sparrow Wallet

-[Sparrow Wallet](https://www.sparrowwallet.com/) is another feature dense desktop wallet.
-Sparrow is focused on privacy and also ensures the user can focus on the finer details.
+[Sparrow Wallet](https://www.sparrowwallet.com/) is another densely packed desktop wallet.
+Sparrow is focused on privacy and also ensures the user can focus on the fine details.
 Sparrow offers extremely detailed transaction previews which can also double up as a personal blockchain explorer.
 Connection to your own node is mandatory and is done via an Electrum Server.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/control-your-sends.png" class=responsive width="630" height="400" maxheight="450">